 7. Turn your travels into a unique learning experience for kids.

 My kids don’t have that wallpaper I had, but we have globes, scratch off maps, travel quotes and more all around our home to fuel their wanderlust.
 I have inspired them to travel in a unique way, even when they aren’t leaving the house.

-When my husband or I travel somewhere our kids have never visited we encourage them to learn some things about the place.
+When my husband or I travel somewhere our kids have never visited, we encourage them to learn a few things about the place.

-8. Let your child feel like they are a part of the travel process, even though they aren’t going on the trip too.
+8. Let your child feel like they are a part of the travel process.

-My daughter and I have a routine where she helps me pack up my carry on luggage before I travel.
-We spend time together talking about the weather where I am going and she also helps me pick out clothes and shoes.
-One of my favorite parts is that sometimes she sneaks one of her favorite stuffed animals into my bag for me to find after I have arrived.
+One of my sweetest things is that sometimes she sneaks one of her favorite stuffed animals into my bag for me to find after I have arrived.

-9. Make sure to free up your schedule, post-travel, to spend quality time with your family.
+9. Free up your schedule, post-travel, to spend quality time with your family.

 Even though you may be jet lagged when you return, remember that your family, especially younger kids, may have been really missing you and will want your time and attention.

 When I don’t travel with kids I make sure to plan something fun when I get back to do with my family.
-My daughter likes to have a charcuterie board/sleepover date night (I mean all 8 year olds love cheese boards), and my son loves to watch a movie, go bowling, visit Philly and play sports.
+My daughter likes to have a charcuterie board/sleepover date night (I mean all 8 year olds love cheese boards), and my son loves to watch movies, go bowling, do some of these fun, free things in Philly or play sports.